Containers on Polaris

 echo $CONTAINER

-We move to current working directory and enable network access at run time by setting the proxy.
-We also load apptainer.
+We move to the current working directory and enable network access at runtime by setting the proxy.
+We also load Apptainer.

 # SET proxy for internet access